 So let's take a look at the MEATER Block probes and base unit.
 They arrive in a very sturdy cardboard box.
 The Block itself is a beautifully crafted block of bamboo into which has been carved the areas for holding the probes.
 It is solid, a hefty 2.9 pounds, and just feels good in your hands.

 First, a look at the front of the MEATER Probes in the base unit.
 There are a few things to notice.
-While probes are in the base unit, they charge from four AA batteries whenever the base unit is powered off.
+While probes are in the base unit, they charge from four AA batteries or the USB cable whenever the base unit is powered off.
 The probes are turned on whenever the base unit is powered on.
 (This differs from the MEATER probe and MEATER+ probe where the probe turned on when you removed it from the charging block and turned off when you returned it to the charging block.)

 To the left you can see the electrode which forms one end of the charging circuit.
 At right, you can see the four electrodes that form the other end of the charging circuit, one for each probe.